EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 # AI-for-Medical-Diagnosis
 This repository contains a Project done in AI for Medical Diagnosis in Coursera.

-The Goal of this Project is to learn:
+The Goal of this Project is to Learn:

 * What is a MR image